The power of rest

-Nidra feeds our brains too.
+Nidra feeds our brains

 During nightly sleep we experience a range of healing brainwave states that are essential for physical, mental and emotional health and wellness.
 We all know what it’s like the day after a disturbed sleep!
 Nidra enables us to experience these states in a short time so we feel restored and revitalised.
 I have practised yoga nidra very regularly since my first encounter during prenatal yoga in 2011.
 A 20 minute session does feel like I’ve slept deeply for a good hour!
 However nidra is not a replacement for sleep as we need to be in deeper states of consciousness for longer for the proper healing and processing to happen.
 Yet it can top us up especially when we feel depleted or exhausted.

-Nidra soothes us.
+Nidra soothes us

 In yoga philosophy, there is this idea of having a number of aspects or layers to ourselves.
 Physical, energetic through the breath, intellect through our minds, higher connection with that deeply calm space and more.
 Yoga nidra soothes these aspects very easily and simply, undoing all the tension of stress, and instead, nourishing us, nurturing us in a safe space.

-Nidra can heal us
+Nidra heals us